SouthernMethodistUniversity/data/README.md

+This repo has been archived.
+Please see the [SMU@DHRI website](https://www.smu.edu/dhri) for the most current information.

 # Data in the humanities
 * When we talk about data in the humanities, what do we mean?
 [Big?
 Smart?
 Clean?
 Messy?
 Data in the Humanities](http://journalofdigitalhumanities.org/2-3/big-smart-clean-messy-data-in-the-humanities/)